Drive section

 Segment map

 This Google map keeps the geography literal.
-The compact rows below keep nearby Viator and Fever add-ons visible without taking over the segment.
+The cue below stays Erie-specific and compact without turning the segment into a storefront.

 Quick orientation